lexzer42/lexzer42/README.md

 # 💫 About Me:
-Web Full Stack Developer, with experience in developing web and mobile applications, using technologies like React, React Native, NodeJS, Express, MongoDB, MySQL, among others.
+Web Full Stack Developer, with experience in developing web and mobile applications.

 ## 🌐 Socials: